moj-analytical-services/intro_r_training_extension/README.md

 `count_2016`, `count_2017`, `count_2018`, `count_2019`, `count_2020`.

-Using only `stringr::str_c()` and `c()`, find the most efficient way to code this from scratch as: a) A vector of strings b) A single string, with column names separated by a comma and a space
+Using only `stringr::str_c()` and `c()`, find the most efficient way to code this from scratch as:

+1)  A vector of strings
+2)  A single string, with column names separated by a comma and a space

 **Hint:** You may want to create a variable in the first part of the question, and recycle it for the second part.